gmullerb/react-reducer-provider/docs/with-actions-creators.md

-# React Reducer Provider with Actions Creators and Flow typings
+# React Reducer Provider with Actions Creators

 1 .
 Add **react-reducer-provider** (and prerequisite) to `package.json`: